StyraInc/opa-kafka-plugin/examples/rego/domain_based_policy/README.md

 # Policy sample

-This sample is meant for more dynamic Kafka environments where topics comes and goes.
+This sample is meant for more dynamic Kafka environments where topics come and go.
-It got a standard policy that can be used by following a domain based naming convention on topics and users, but also supports custom data to extend this policy with whitelisting and blacklisting.
+It has got a standard policy that can be used by following a domain based naming convention on topics and users, but also supports custom data to extend this policy with whitelisting and blacklisting.

 ## Default policy